-Always install SCSI cables that are as short as possible.
+- Always install SCSI cables that are as short as possible.
 The lengths in the table above are absolute maximum lengths.
-(Total length of internal and external cables per channel).
+(Total length of internal and external cables per channel). - Avoid using SCSI cables with more connectors than actually needed.
+Never select a SCSI mode or operate a SCSI device with a cable that is not appropriate for this mode.

-- Avoid using SCSI cables with more connectors than actually needed.
-Never select a SCSI mode or operate a SCSI device with a cable that is not appropriate for this mode. - The minimum distance between two connectors of a SCSI cable is 20 cm. - Avoid cable stubs.
-If this is not possible, keep the stub length below 10 cm.
+- The minimum distance between two connectors of a SCSI cable is 20 cm. - Avoid cable stubs.
+If this is not possible, keep the stub length below 5 cm.
 "Star cabling" are not allowed. - Keep the number of transitions from flat to round cables and vice versa as small as possible.
-It is usually best is to use flat or round cables, only. - Check these points when routing SCSI cables: - Avoid kinks in the SCSI cable - Do not roll the SCSI cable up on itself - Avoid routing the cable next to other cables - Avoid routing the cable in the vicinity of noise sources such as power supplies - Avoid routing the cable over sharp edges and in areas where it could get caught up - Avoid routing/sticking the cable directly onto metal surfaces - When using internal Wide/Ultra2 SCSI cables make sure that the cable has in both modes, SE and LVD, the correct impedance.
+It is usually best to use flat or round cables, only. - Check these points when routing SCSI cables: - Avoid kinks in the SCSI cable - Do not roll the SCSI cable up on itself - Avoid routing the cable next to other cables - Avoid routing the cable in the vicinity of noise sources such as power supplies - Avoid routing the cable over sharp edges and in areas where it could get caught up - Avoid routing/sticking the cable directly onto metal surfaces - When using internal Wide/Ultra2 and Ultra160 SCSI cables make sure that the cable has in both modes, SE and LVD, the correct impedance.
 The "Spectra Strip" cable material from Amphenol fulfills the required specification (color coding: first pair blue/white all other pairs orange/white) and complies with the ANSI T10/1142 D document.
 ICP vortex offers a finished cable assembly which is based on this raw material (Order No.: 8839).
 The cable has twisted cable pairs.

-For external Wide/Ultra2 SCSI round cables the same rules and specifications apply.
-ICP vortex offers here two cables: Order No.: 8844 for the 3 meters round cable and Order No.: 8877 for the 1 meter round cable).
+For external Wide/Ultra2 and Ultra160 SCSI round cables the same rules and specifications apply.
+ICP vortex offers here three cables: 8844, 8877 and 8880.